fernandosg/mypersonalkanban/README.md

 Furatto.min.js
 JQuery

+¿How to run?
+Just download the code and (after install rails) run : "npm start", the code will do the rest

 The design was made with the framework Furatto (a very very good framework, if you dont know this, you can download in http://icalialabs.github.io/furatto/)
 This is a very very beta version, in the next day the changes will be cools and not bad code that is :3.